 - Criminal Law and Elements of Contract Law in year two.

 The Institute will look at your qualifications, skills and experience therefore, A-levels or the equivalent are not essential.

 The fees are the same as for the first year of the LL.B Course.

-To start in September, applications must be received by the end of August.
-Places are, however, limited and will be filled as applications are processed.
+To start in September, we must receive your application by the end of August.

 - Research the CertHE by visiting the University of London website.
 If you have questions or would like an informal discussion with Institute of Law staff please visit us in person by appointment, email or telephone 01534 826060.
 This is not part of the selection process.

 - Make a formal application for a place at the Institute by completing the online application form.
 We will ask you to complete a test on the University of London website.
 Then, you will be invited to attend a 15 minutes interview with the Dean.
 This interview assesses your verbal reasoning skills and your motivation for studying law.
 To prepare, please read a good quality newspaper as we will ask you about current law-related news stories.

 - If you are outside Jersey, we may interview you by phone or Skype.
 However, please note that attendance in person is compulsory for lectures and tutorials.